vanessanserrano/Project-3/README.md

    - This should create `main.exe` in the Spotify Sorter folder, NOT in the `src` folder.
 3. **Run the Program**:
    - Execute `main.exe` as described above.

+## Note

+- **Windows Specific**: The use of `system("pause")` is specific to Windows and may cause undefined behavior on macOS or other non-Windows systems.
+We recommended running this in an IDE or terminal that supports this command.